-Whether you are an experienced singer, a member of a choir or just someone who loves to sing but hasn’t had any formal training, this new intensive course is your chance to discover your full potential.
-The course will be delivered in partnership with East Sussex Music and led by Music Director of Glyndebourne Youth Opera, Lee Reynolds.
+Whether you are an experienced singer, a member of a choir or just someone who loves to sing but hasn’t had any formal training, this intensive course is a chance to discover your full potential.
+The course was delivered in partnership with East Sussex Music and led by Music Director of Glyndebourne Youth Opera, Lee Reynolds.

 Further information about the Summer School can be found here, or please contact Irene Shilling: